tigera-solutions/cc-eks-container-security-workshop/README.md

 Module 9 - Deploy Egress Gateway with an AWS elastic IP
 Module 10 - Clean up

-> **Note:** The examples and sample code provided in this workshop are intended to be consumed as instructional content.
+> **Note**: The examples and sample code provided in this workshop are intended to be consumed as instructional content.
 These will help you understand how Calico Cloud can be configured to build a functional solution.
 These examples are not intended for use in production environments.